InstallComparePlatformAccordGitHub

 Why 128K+ Context Is Non-Negotiable

-CIRIS embeds the full Covenant and complete Comprehensive Guide into every prompt.
+CIRIS embeds the full Accord and complete Comprehensive Guide into every prompt.
 Not a summary.
 Not a distilled version.
 The entire governance text.

-This ensures that updates to the Covenant or Guide immediately affect behavior across all agents, without waiting for new fine-tunes or prompt compression strategies.
+This ensures that updates to the Accord or Guide immediately affect behavior across all agents, without waiting for new fine-tunes or prompt compression strategies.

 Full Ethical and Procedural State